Trump praises Montana congressman who body-slammed reporter

 "Any guy that can do a body slam — he's my kind of guy," Trump said to cheers and laughter from the crowd.
 "He's a great guy, tough cookie."

-His remarks praising Gianforte come amid an international furor over the apparent assassination of a Washington Post columnist, who, according to an account in Turkey’s Yeni Safak newspaper, allegedly had his fingers cut off and was decapitated inside a Saudi consulate in Istanbul two weeks ago.
+Trump's remarks praising Gianforte come amid an international furor over the apparent assassination of a Washington Post columnist, who, according to an account in Turkey's Yeni Safak newspaper, had his fingers cut off and was decapitated inside a Saudi consulate in Istanbul two weeks ago.

-The White House Correspondents' Association is accusing Trump of celebrating a crime when he praised Gianforte.

 In the case of Gianforte, witnesses including members of a Fox News crew say Gianforte became enraged over what he perceived as biased coverage before body-slamming Jacobs, throwing him to the ground and punching him.